Honestly now, did you always dream that you’d be renting an apartment forever?

 If you’re stable, get a stable loan.
 No matter what happens in the market over the life of the loan, the rates of a fixed-rate loan never change.
 Many people find that a slightly higher loan is well worth the peace of mind.

 The housing market has changed.
 Gone are the days that you had to rent to save money.
-Unless you plan on moving around often or changing to a less-lucrative career, owning a home one of the best long term investments you can make.
+Unless you plan on moving around often or changing to a less-lucrative career, owning a home one of the ideal long term investments you can make.

 You can afford to buy if you can afford to rent, and if you want to buy there are many options.
 If you’re recovering from hard financial times, you may be approved for a FHA loan.
 This is only one of many government-funded programs that can help you.
 We advocate for all of these programs and can help you find the one that’s right for you.